DeadGinger07/DeadGinger07/README.md

 👋 Hi, I’m @DeadGinger07,
 I am a newbie at software development, and have a lot to learn.
-I am currently learning Python.
+I am currently learning Python, HTML, and JavaScript.

 <!---
 DeadGinger07/DeadGinger07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.